• Skip to primary navigation

 How to record the weather

-The important part of recording the weather is that is needs to be done frequently.
-You should record the amount of rain in the bottle/jar each day and empty out the rain each time.
+The important part of recording the weather is that it needs to be done frequently.
+You should record the amount of rain in the bottle/jar each day and empty the rain gauge each time.

 Can you design a table to record the results?
 Or use my free rainfall recording sheet.